xorinox/chia-utils/runtime/README.md

 These are examples on how I do certain things.
 These are not best or good practices.
-I am always happy to learn how the "thing" can be done differently or how my lines can be improved.
+I am always happy to learn how the "thing" can be done differently or how my lines could be improved.
 # One Line
 ## How do I count my plot files
 ```